-This document shall supersede all other elections related rules except for the USG Constitution, and USG Bylaws.
+10-3.1 This document shall supersede all other elections-related rules except for the USG Constitution, and each campus' respective USG Bylaws.

-CHAPTER 11 -COURT ADJUDICATION
+CHAPTER 11 - COURT ADJUDICATION

-- 11.1 A candidate has the right to appeal a decision by the Elections Department in writing to the Judicial Board.
+- 11-1 A candidate has the right to appeal a decision by the Elections Department in writing to the Judicial Board.
 The candidate has three business days to appeal.
-After three business days the candidate loses this right. - 11.2 During the appeal period, the candidate shall comply with the requests of the Judicial Board until a decision has been made on the appeal.
-However, the final decision of disqualification or interpretation of the USG Elections Code is reserved for the Supreme Court. - 11.3 IF a Judicial Board has not been established by candidate application availability date, THEN the election committee will assume the role of Judicial Board. - 11.4 IF a Supreme Court is established before candidate campaigning begins THEN the election committee will no longer assume the role of the Judicial Board and will submit this role to the Supreme Court.
+After three (3) business days, the candidate loses this right. - 11-2 During the appeal period, the candidate shall comply with the requests of the Judicial Board until a decision has been made on the appeal.
+However, the final decision of disqualification or interpretation of the USG Elections Code is reserved for the Supreme Court. - 11-3 If a Judicial Board has not been established by candidate application availability date, then the election committee will assume the role of Judicial Board. - 11-4 If a Supreme Court is established before candidate campaigning begins, then the election committee will no longer assume the role of the Judicial Board and will submit this role to the Supreme Court.